DUI Defense Lawyers in Troy

 Multiple convictions for impaired or intoxicated driving can indicate alcohol addiction.
 Occasionally, we can alert the court and prosecutor of the addiction and convince them to allow the person arrested to participate in a court treatment program as an alternative to incarceration.
 If so, we may be able to avoid prison time, and maybe even get your arrest sealed.

-If you were arrested for an impaired driving crime, you want an experienced attorney by your side.
-Contact us today.
+If you were arrested for an impaired driving crime, you want an experienced Troy DWI attorney by your side.
+Contact Frost & Kavanaugh, P.C. today.